 Preserve DMV’s Biodiversity – When you include a plant in your garden, you impact the natural areas near your property.
 Your garden plant cross-pollinates with wild plants, and may even disperse seeds or berries into natural areas.
-When the plant you have included is locally native, your garden actually benefits wild plant populations, and as we shall see in a moment, that benefits pollinators and songbirds, too.
+When the plant you have included is locally native, your garden actually benefits wild plant populations, pollinators and songbirds.

-Support Pollinators – Research shows that using native plants is the best way to create a haven for pollinators like native bees and butterflies and even to attract beneficial insects that will help the rest of your garden.
-Why?
+Support Pollinators – Research shows that using native plants is the best way to create a haven for pollinators such as native bees and butterflies.
+Native plants can also attract insects that are beneficial to the health of the rest of your garden.
 Over millennia, native insects and native plants have co-evolved and reached an intricate balance.
 Many insects can only eat the plants they co-evolved with.

 Recommended Native Landscaping For MD, DC & VA